burke-md/tool-nft/README.md

 I wish to implement a high degree of test coverage.
 Below is a working list of these tests:

+Token count:
-- [x] Total number of created tokens before mint is zero.
+- [x] Total number of created tokens before mint is zero
-- [ ] Total number of created tokens increments on mint.
+- [ ] Total number of created tokens increments on mint
+- [ ] No more than 5 tokens can be minted

+Token functionality:
 - [ ] Tokens are able to be burnt

+Contract mutability:
-- [ ] Token contract is pauseable(pause/unpause funcs work as expected).
+- [ ] Token contract is pauseable(pause/unpause funcs work as expected)

-- [ ] URI can be updated after mint by owner.
+- [ ] URI can be updated after mint by owner